Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 sidebar:
   nav: notes
 ---
-First, one must comprehend that an understanding of space does not come from merely looking at the space.
+First, one must know that an understanding of space does not come from merely looking at the space.
 There is a phenomenal degree of what we might call "processing".
 We do a lot of mental work to go from what our sensors (eyes) report to an accurate understanding the world around us.
 What we see is not what we get.
+Our vision system is constantly combining and making sense of a large quantity of sometimes-disagreeing information, and it always attempts come to some cohesive result that it could be said to "present" to our conscious.

+Optical illusions are results of disagreements between separate information pieces that we can't "wrap our minds around".

 We must understand many of the tools and tricks that our brains use to correctly perceive space in order to better present space.

 ## Vocabulary

 ## We See Depth
 Understanding and perceiving our space is largely a process of understanding depth.
 We can only look in one direction at a time, and we really only look at one *thing* at a time.
+How far away is that thing?
+How large is it?

 Eyes receive light projected through a lens in the eye onto photo receptors in the back of the eye.
 These photoreceptors are not depth sensors.
 They detect light and color.
-They don't know anything direct about how far away any ray of light came from.
+Like the film in a camera, they don't know anything direct about how far away any ray of light came from.
 Our brains have to deduce depth from a variety of cues, merging them all together to an understanding of space.
 This page covers many depth cues the human vision system uses.

 ![Eye Diagram by Chris Sullivan](images/eyeDiagram.jpg) *Eye Diagram by Chris Sullivan.
 [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Eye-Diagram-Cartoon-Eyeball-2019_02.jpg).* [Here](https://commons.wikimedia.org/wiki/File:Eye-Diagram-Cartoon-Eyeball-2019_04.jpg) is a version with labels.

 There is much more to talk about when it comes to vision and how we construct a mental model ("understanding") of a space.
 This page will focus on the understanding of depth, which is the principle tool used in this process.
-Some "next steps" would be to study optical illusions, emotional impacts of certain spaces, and architecture.
+Some "next steps" would be to study optical illusions, emotional impacts ("feeling") of certain spaces, and architecture.

 ### Stereoscopy
 Comparing The difference between the image received by our eyes.

 Consider that for objects that are very far away, there is almost no difference between the image projected onto both of our eyes.
 Stereo vision has limits to it's accuracy, and that accuracy is directly related to distance.

+It's often concluded that stereoscopy is effectively "one-eyed for distances of about 20 feet or more", although [newer research](https://jov.arvojournals.org/article.aspx?articleid=2191614) has shown otherwise under testing conditions.
+That said, the effectiveness of stereoscopic vision still decreases significantly with distance.

+In fact, in VR, there's a precise distance where we lose stereoscopy entirely.
+A distance where the difference rendered on the displays is smaller than the "width of a pixel", so to speak. i.e. It's a change smaller than the resolution of the headset can display as different.

 ![Stereo Image](images/stereocard.jpg)
 A stereo print.
 From the [NYPL archive](https://digitalcollections.nypl.org/items/510d47e0-914e-a3d9-e040-e00a18064a99).